At a Glance

 When your child doesn’t want your help, peers a bit older than your child may be good resources.
 He’s more likely to listen to suggestions from someone closer to his age.
-Your child’s school may be able to match him with an older student with learning and attention issues.
+Your child’s school may be able to match him with an older student with learning and thinking differences.
 Or you might find a mentor through an organization like Eye to Eye.

 Tutors can also help your child study and raise his grade in a specific subject.
-Educational therapists, adults trained to work with kids with learning and attention issues, could also help.
+Educational therapists, adults trained to work with kids with learning and thinking differences, could also help.
 Both groups usually have specialized training to help them teach advanced subjects like precalculus more effectively than the average parent.

 Ask your teen to think of a teacher or counselor at his school who can support him.
 Help from counselors and teachers is usually free, though they may not be able to give your child as much time as tutors and educational therapists can.